Abuse in women's pro soccer league was systemic, report says - WHIZ News

 Morgan also said Shim and Farrelly asked the NWSL earlier last year for a new investigation into Riley’s behavior but were rebuffed.

-U.S. Soccer said its board of directors and a leadership team would immediately begin implementing the report’s recommendations.
+U.S. Soccer said its board of directors and a leadership team would begin implementing the report’s recommendations immediately.

 “U.S. Soccer and the entire soccer community have to do better, and I have faith that we can use this report and its recommendations as a critical turning point for every organization tasked with ensuring player safety,” Parlow Cone said.
 “We have significant work to do, and we’re committed to doing that work and leading change across the entire soccer community.”